Engaging in Bodhisattva Behavior – Shantideva

 (11) Giving everything away (brings) release with nirvana,

-And my mind is (aimed) for realising nirvana.
+And my mind is (aimed) for realizing nirvana.

 As giving away all comes together (with death),